Xilinx/pcie-debug-kmap/pciedebug/source/docs/QDMA_Subsystem_for_PCIExpress_IP_Driver/debug_checklist.rst

 QDMA Performance Debug Checklist
 --------------------------------

+    - Review Chapter- "Improving Performance Through the CPM and PL PCIe" in UG1388
     - Make sure that “Relax ordering” is enabled and Host accept Relax ordering.
     - Make sure “Extended tag” is enabled.
     - Make sure all the Ring base address and data address are 4K aligned. (or to MPS boundary)